amfoss/attendance-tracker/README.md

 # Lab Trac

-LabTrac is an advanced Attendance Recording System designed by amFOSS, for the members of FOSS@Amrita.
+LabTrac is an advanced Attendance Recording System designed by and for the members of amFOSS.
 Tracks list of amFOSS WiFi networks near you.

 ## How it Works?